pixpark/gpupixel/README.md

 </p>

 ## Introduction
 GPUPixel is a high-performance image and video processing library written in C++11.

+Extremely easy to compile and integrate, with a very small library size.

 It is GPU-based and comes with built-in beauty effects filters that can achieve commercial-grade results.

 It supports platforms including iOS, Mac, Android, and it can theoretically be ported to any platform that supports OpenGL/ES.

-Very easy to compile and use.

 ## Effects Preview
 **Skin whitening & smoothing**: